vtomchuk1/cookie/README.md

 this project use bootstrap template Dathtrans https://codecanyon.net/item/rukada-responsive-vertical-menu/31289526

-this project use recipe from website rud.ua https://rud.ua/consumer/recipe/
+this project use recipe from website rud.ua (not advertising) https://rud.ua/consumer/recipe/